Tampa International Airport People Movers

 The Tampa International Airport People Movers are a set of automated people mover systems operating within Tampa International Airport.
 The primary set of people movers are automated guideway transit (AGT) systems that connect the airport's main terminal to four satellite airside concourses.
-Opened in 1971, the landside/airside shuttles were the first people movers used to transport passengers within an airport terminal and it is today Bombardier Transportation's longest running people mover system.
+Opened in 1971, the landside/airside shuttles were the first people movers used to transport passengers within an airport terminal.
 A fifth people mover line known as SkyConnect, which began operating in 2018, connects the main terminal with the airport's economy parking garage and rental car center.
 In addition, a monorail once connected the main terminal and the long-term parking garage from 1991 until its closure in 2020.

 Landside/Airside shuttles

 The four currently operating airside automated guideway transit (AGT) people mover systems operate as shuttles connecting the main terminal on Level 3 to airside concourses A, C, E, and F. Each airside has its own line, which consists of two guideways with an emergency walkway between them (which can be used to evacuate a shuttle or be used for people to walk should the shuttles fail).
-On each line, the two guideways each carry a two-car train (one red train and one blue train) consisting of Bombardier Innovia APM 100 vehicles.
+On each line, the two guideways each carry a two-car train (one red train and one blue train) consisting of Innovia APM 100 vehicles built by Bombardier Transportation.
 The shuttles simply run back and forth between the main terminal and the airsides buildings.
 Passengers board on an island platform between the two guideways and disembark on side platforms at both ends.
-All platforms contain platform screen doors.
+All main terminal platforms contain platform screen doors, while the airside platforms contain steel doors.
 The vehicles are serviced at the airside stations where maintenance bays exist beneath the guideways.

-Tampa Mayor Jane Castor delivers personal greetings to travelers on the shuttles as they run between the stations.
+Tampa Mayor Jane Castor delivers pre-recorded greetings to travelers on the shuttles as they run between the stations.
 Tampa's previous mayor Bob Buckhorn also provided these greetings during his tenure as Mayor of Tampa.